Last Updated on

 This happens because the computer can’t locate the file or program you want to run.
 If it doesn’t find the information, it shows the blinking cursor instead.

-This problem can be really irritating.
+This concern can be really irritating.
 Firstly, it can prevent you from opening the program you wish to use.
 Secondly, the appearance of the blinking cursor can be very distracting.
-If you want to stop this from happening, follow our simple instructions.
+If you would like to stop this from happening, follow our simple instructions.

 Why Does The Blinking Cursor Happen?